Church notes: Blessing Baskets Food Distribution; All Souls’ Night commemorates all the faithful departed

 Benton County

-Bella Vista Lutheran Church, 1990 Forest Hills Blvd., will hold service at 9:30 a.m.
-Oct.
-29. There will be no Sunday School or Bible classes following the service.
+Bella Vista Lutheran Church, 1990 Forest Hills Blvd., holds service Sundays at 8:30 and 10:45 a.m.
+Sunday School for children is at 9:45 a.m. in the Lower Level and adult Bible class is at 9:45 a.m. in the Fellowship Hall.

-Trunk or Treat will be from 5:30 to 7:30 p.m.
-Oct.
-31. There will be a photo opportunity.
-This is an outdoor event.
-In case of rain there will be a drive-through area for handing out treats.

 The Lutheran Hour is broadcast every Sunday at 12:30 p.m. on radio station KURM-FM (100.3) and KURM-AM (790).

-GriefShare classes meet from 3 to 4 p.m.
+Surviving the Holidays is a GriefShare seminar to help participants prepare for the holidays and hope for the future It will be held from 2 to 4 p.m.
 Nov.
 9 in the church library.
-Quilters meet at 8:30 a.m. the second and fourth Wednesdays.
-Senior Choir meets at 6:30 p.m.
-Wednesdays.
+Adult choir rehearsals are at 9 a.m.
+Saturday and Christmas concert rehearsals are at 10 a.m.
+Saturday.
+Quilters meet at 8 a.m. the second and fourth Wednesdays.
 The Shepherd's Food Pantry is open from 10 a.m. to noon every Friday.
-Rehearsals for the Christmas concert are at 9:30 a.m.
-Saturdays.

-Sonday Riders will meet at 2 p.m.
-Oct.
-22 in the front church parking lot.

 Information: (479)855-1324 or bvlutheran.com.